-This Master Trial License Agreement (“Agreement”) is made and entered into as of the date it is signed by both parties and is by and between Infosys Limited (“INFOSYS”) and [insert licensor entity and address](“Supplier”).
+This Master Trial License Agreement (“Agreement”) is made and entered into as of the date it is signed by both parties and is by and between Infosys Limited (“INFOSYS”) and [24]7.ai, Inc., having its office at 2001 Logic Drive, Suite 200, San Jose CA 95124 Supplier”).
 Capitalized terms used but not otherwise defined shall have the meanings ascribed to them in Appendix A (Definitions).

 WITNESSETH:

-WHEREAS, INFOSYS desires to facilitate a trial or license of Supplier Proprietary Software or Supplier Third Party Software and/or services identified in an agreement substantially in the form of Appendix B attached hereto (the “Supplier Software”) in connection with a subsidiary license and services agreement or End User License Agreement (hereinafter referred to as the “License”) for purposes of fulfilment of INFOSYS’ obligations to its end-client; and
+WHEREAS, INFOSYS desires to facilitate a trial or license of Supplier Proprietary Software identified under the Order Form in an agreement substantially in the form of Appendix B attached hereto (the “Supplier Software”) in connection with End User License Agreement (hereinafter referred to as the “EULA”) for provisioning the Supplier Software to INFOSYS’ end-client; and